 Creating a picture book, behind the scenes

-To celebrate, I thought it would be fun to explain a bit about what it takes to write a picture book—at least, according to my experience!
+I've been creating picture books for a couple of years now, so I thought it would be fun to explain a bit about what it takes to write a picture book—at least, according to my experience!

 The original idea hatched on a cold, early morning in November…